proxmox/proxmox-backup/docs/package-repositories.rst

 contains the latest packages and is heavily used by developers to test new features.

 .. .. warning:: the ``pbstest`` repository should (as the name implies) only be used to test new features or bug fixes.

-You can configure this using ``/etc/apt/sources.list`` by adding the following
+You can access this repository by adding the following line to ``/etc/apt/sources.list``:
-line:

 .. code-block:: sources.list
   :caption: sources.list entry for ``pbstest``

   deb http://download.proxmox.com/debian/pbs buster pbstest

-If you installed Proxmox Backup Server from the official beta ISO you should have this repository already configured in ``/etc/apt/sources.list.d/pbstest-beta.list``
+If you installed Proxmox Backup Server from the official beta ISO, you should have this repository already configured in ``/etc/apt/sources.list.d/pbstest-beta.list``